-The scarlet fever rash occurs when the streptococcal bacteria release poisons (toxins) that make the skin go red.
+A germ called group A streptococcus is the most common cause of scarlet fever.
+The scarlet fever rash occurs when the streptococcal germs (bacteria) release poisons (toxins) that make the skin go red.
 The toxins get into the blood from the infected throat.

-Are there any tests for scarlet fever?
+Are there any tests?

-This condition is usually diagnosed by the symptoms, especially if you have the typical rash.
+Scarlet fever is usually diagnosed by the symptoms, especially if you have the typical rash.

 Sometimes your doctor will take a sample (swab) from your throat to be tested for streptococcus.
 A blood test is also sometimes done which can confirm that you have this infection.

-What is the treatment for scarlet fever?
+What is the treatment?

 Treatment is to speed recovery and to prevent possible complications.